meetric1/gmod_shader_guide/README.md

 `example 13` simply runs a plane through this texture and displays it.\
 ![image](https://github.com/user-attachments/assets/59178858-7315-49db-974e-bc9ce70ebcfb)

-This can also be used for animated textures, as they aren't possible traditioanlly (screenspace_general doesn't support animated textures)
+This can also be used for animated textures, as they aren't possible traditionally (screenspace_general doesn't support animated textures)

 # We're done!
 If you made it here, you (hopefully) have read and understand everything there is to know (or atleast, that I know) about GMod shaders.\